• Houses

 Morning Bay House

-2025 Award for Residential Architecture – Houses (New) (NSW)
+2025 Australian Institute of Architects Award for Residential Architecture – Houses (New) (NSW)

 Jury Citation